 - Connect grassroots supporters to legislators

-Using tools like Salsa and New/Mode, grassroots level supporters can connect to legislators using their phones.
+Using tools like Salsa and New/Mode, grassroots-level supporters can connect to legislators using their phones.
 These types of software usually provide scripts as well, to facilitate conversation about whichever issue you want to talk about.
-Campaign managers can mobilize support and direct them towards a legislator’s office to talk about, say a bill which should (or shouldn’t) be passed.
+Campaign managers can mobilize support and direct them towards a legislator’s office to talk about, say a bill that should (or shouldn’t) be passed.

-There are usually two steps involved here: first, you click on the button after which you receive a call from the organization providing guidelines on what to say, and second, you are patched-through to the office, where you can speak about the issue.
+There are usually two steps involved here: first, you press the click-to-call button after which you receive a call from the organization providing guidelines on what to say, and second, you are patched through to the office, where you can speak about the issue.

 For instance, The Wilderness Society Action Fund uses this feature to connect you to your representative to show your support for the Arctic National Wildlife Refuge.